Blackbeing/alx-higher_level_programming/0x0B-python-input_output/README.md

 - 2-append_write -- Append text to file
 - 3-to_json_string -- Convert object to json string
 - 4-from_json_string -- Convert json string to object
+- 5-save_to_json_file -- Save object to file as json